ahlstromcj/seq66/README.md

                 velocities in the pattern editor's data pane.
 Improved velocity-change undo.
             *   Fixed an error preventing changing the "background" pattern.
+            *   Remaining issue: Building 32-bit (Windows XP) version on 64-bit Windows.
         *   Issue #111: Adding support, as much as possible, for editing, storing, and displaying time signature in the pattern and event editors.
             *   The first time-signature in a pattern becomes the main time signature of the pattern.
+(Also stored as a c_timesig SeqSpec).
             *   The data pane shows a time-signature as a simple fraction.
-            *   Changing the time signature if at time 0 is semi-automatic.
+            *   Changing the time signature if at time 0 is automatic.
             *   Time signatures at later times can be logged by setting the current time with a click in the top half of the time line, changing the beats and beat width, then clicking a time-sig log button.
-            *   Time-signature changes show time-signatures in the data pane.
             *   Remaining issue: how to properly draw the piano roll, time line, event pane vertical lines as time-signature changes.
             *   Fixed event filtering in the event (qstriggereditor) pane.